Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 > A typical raw GitHub link would look like `https://raw.githubusercontent.com/{username}/{repositoryname}/{branchname}/{path_to_your_file}`.
 > Notice that the link starts with `https://raw.githubusercontent.com` and then it will be
 > followed by a `\` and then your `username` etc.
-> For instance, here is an example of CHILLAX logo
+> For instance, here is an example of %chillax% logo
 > hosted on GitHub `https://raw.githubusercontent.com/Chillax-ORG/Images/main/mainredlogo.png`.

 {style="note"}